 The human body is a microscopic representation of the universe, which is itself the human system’s macro representation.
 The universe can be known only via these two means.
 Knowing one’s own self through the internal process of spiritual practice or through the applied sciences, by focusing attention to the outward processes in the universe, are the means.

 Lord Rama says that Sadhana is the means through which the body can be tuned to know the secrets of the universe; the body, being a tool capable of taking one to redemption or Moksha.
 In other words even the body is represented as the “guru” or the torch-bearer towards enlightenment.
 For example when Maharaja Dashratha saw his image in the mirror, he saw that the strands of his hair had gone grey.
 The body thus became an indicator of his advancing age.
 It also heralded the arrival of death in some way.

-When Maharaja Dashratha saw his image in the mirror he could easily detect the tuft of grey hair, above his ears, at the side of his face, below the crown.
-Now if Maharaja Dashratha were to conceal his hair, he would have had to tilt the crown.
-This could have also revealed an abstract nature of Maharaja Dashratha’s character.
-Tilting the crown would have meant hypocrisy.
-It would have meant concealment of “ill-intentions” or an attempt to hide the Truth.
-Nowadays we see a lot of people employing hair weaving and using other artificial means, trying to look younger.
 Does this not reflect something about their innate character?
 It is a matter of contemplation.
-However in Maharaja Dashratha’s case he decided to keep his crown straight and accept the fact that he was now getting old and that time has arrived whereby he should work towards retirement and handover the reigns of the kingdom to his son, Rama.
+However in Maharaja Dasharatha’s case he decided to keep his crown straight and accept the fact that he was now getting old and that time has arrived whereby he should work towards retirement and handover the reigns of the kingdom to his son, Rama.
 This realization was an advice given to him by his own aging body.
-Thus the body became his torch-bearer.
-Transformation in the body thus indicates passage of time and also heralds permanent changes in one’s life.
-One has to be awakened to this reality, if catastrophes are to be avoided.

 Our entire existence has the substrate of time.
 It is time alone who is the supreme controller.
 Another striking fact in the great epic Ramayana is that Lord Laxmana never slept although there are many mentions in the epic that His Lord, Rama slept from time to time.